India’s Strategic Leap Toward Responsible AI: The IndiaAI Safety Institute

 4. Privacy-Enhancing Technologies – DIAT Pune and Mindgraph

 This collaboration focuses on cryptographic methods like homomorphic encryption and federated learning, which allow AI models to be trained without direct access to sensitive data.
+Adhering to established privacy principles is essential in guiding the design and implementation of these privacy-enhancing technologies, ensuring compliance with regulatory frameworks and robust data protection.
 This is particularly relevant in sectors such as healthcare, where patient confidentiality is paramount.

 5. Explainable AI for Public Services – IIT Delhi, IIT Dharwad, IIIT Delhi